appsmithorg/appsmith-docs/website/docs/reference/widgets/phone-input.md

 ## Reference properties

-These properties are not available in the property pane, but can be accessed using the dot operator in other widgets or JavaScript functions.
+Reference properties are properties that are not available in the property pane but can be accessed using the dot operator in other widgets or JavaScript functions.
+They provide additional information or allow interaction with the widget programmatically.
 For instance, to get the visibility status, you can use `PhoneInput1.isVisible`.

 #### countryCode `string`